About the NT Training Awards

 There is no application fee for any award.
 The only costs involved are related to time and effort required to complete the nomination and address the assessment criteria, and taking the time to attend activities and events.

 Panels consist of training specialists, VET practitioners, industry members, NT and Australian government representatives, previous award winners and sponsor representatives.
 People with appropriate experience and expertise are selected for every category.
-The judging panel is managed by an external contractor to the NTTA team.

 The decisions of the judging panels are final.